department-of-veterans-affairs/mhv-fhir-phr-mapping/README.md

 ### CI-Build

+### 0.3.5

+- Better path links to FHIR, and US-Core
 - Use KBS approved code system mapping from Vista `99VA` strings to a URI - [see Code Lookup](https://department-of-veterans-affairs.github.io/mhv-fhir-phr-mapping/utility.html#code-lookup)
 - DiagnosticReport
   - many changes to align with discussions with KBS
+  - change pathology code from LOINC 60567-5 to 11526-1
+  - change microbiology code from LOINC 79381-0 to 18725-2
+  - Increment Chem-Hem to FMM 3 to recognize KBS is almost done
+  - Increment Labs to FMM2 to indicate KBS is being consulted
+  - Labs uses PresentedForm rather than notes

 ### 0.3.4